 Ventilation is key for a healthy and comfortable basement extension, so make sure you factor a heating and ventilation system into your renovation plans.
 This could be as easy as adding a single unit electric heat pump, but can also include underfloor heating which especially practical in a basement as it keep the floor warm and the rooms dry.
 Be sure to install proper insulation first.

 If you have a roof cavity, you could consider installing a ventilation system that would distribute warmer air from the roof to your cooler ground floor and basement rooms.
-Costs for a reclaim heat exchange system with two intakes and two outlets start from approximately $5,000*.

 What lighting should I choose?

 Basement rooms can lack sufficient natural light, so it’s important to consider and plan your lighting requirements.
 Adding large windows and sliding doors to your new space where possible is the obvious and most cost-effective way to fill your extension with natural light.
 If you are converting space that is directly beneath the house and surrounded by soil on all sides, you may be able to work with skylights or ‘solar tubes’, which bounce light down through tubes and diffuse it at the bottom, to brighten things up.
-It also helps to choose light colours for your walls, floor and ceiling, and to ensure that your ceiling is similar in height to your upper floor.
+It also helps to choose light colors for your walls, floor and ceiling, and to ensure that your ceiling is similar in height to your upper floor.

 When it comes to artificial lighting, LEDs are becoming more and more popular as the main light source, and they have a couple of certain advantages for basements.
 One option is to install LED strips behind a specially created pelmet or false wall.
 The strips provide a great spread of light and illuminate the whole ceiling.
-With some lighting systems you can even choose different lighting situations such as sunrise or sunset to suit your mood.
+With some lighting systems, you can even choose different lighting situations such as sunrise or sunset to suit your mood.
 The initial cost of LEDs may be higher than for other fittings, but they have a very long lifespan and are more cost-efficient in the long run.

 What type of flooring options do I have?

 Choosing the right flooring will ensure your extension becomes and remains a comfortable and healthy space.
-In most cases you will start with a concrete base and can then choose from a wide range of flooring.
+In most cases, you will start with a concrete base and can then choose from a wide range of flooring.
 Depending on your needs and preferences, you may even decide to leave the concrete floor and polish it to your preferred finish.
-Options include adding aggregates such as stones or shells, and if you budget allows for underfloor heating, this solution is warm and will give your new space a sleek and stylish look and feel.
+Options include adding aggregates such as stones or shells, and if your budget allows for underfloor heating, this solution is warm and will give your new space a sleek and stylish look and feel.
 You can also run hot water pipes through the concrete slab, which has a similar heating effect.

-Many basement extensions house bedrooms or media rooms where a touch of cosiness is welcome, so carpet may be the best flooring choice.
-Synthetic carpet is a budget-friendly option, while woollen products offer a natural comfort.
+Many basement extensions house bedrooms or media rooms where a touch of coziness is welcome, so carpet may be the best flooring choice.
+Synthetic carpet is a budget-friendly option, while woolen products offer a natural comfort.
 In either case, consider opting for a short-pile carpet that will stand the test of time.
 Electric underfloor heating pads can be installed underneath the carpet too.
 If you prefer a timber look or want to visually connect the extension to existing wooden flooring, you have a choice between hardwood floors and timber laminates.
 The latter are typically more affordable.

-If you would like to discuss options and ideas for your kitchen renovation project, please use the enquiry form on this page to provide us with your contact details.
+If you would like to discuss options and ideas for your kitchen renovation project, please use the inquiry form on this page to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your project.
-If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.
+If you would like to provide us with more information about your project, we have a more comprehensive inquiry form on our "Get in touch" page too.